AssetFetch/spec/spec.md

 Clients MAY use this id when storing and organizing files on disk.
 Clients MAY use the id as a display title, but SHOULD prefer the `title` field in the asset's `text` datablock, if available.

-The following datablocks are to be included in the `data` field:
+The following datablocks are to be included in the `data` field of the response:

 | Requirement Level | Datablocks |
 | ----------------- | ---------- |